Instrumental Variables - Online Course

 If you’d like to familiarize yourself with Stata basics before the seminar begins, we recommend following along with a “getting started” video like the one here.

-Seminar participants who are not yet ready to purchase Stata could take advantage of StataCorp’s free 30-day evaluation offer or their 30-day software return policy.
+Seminar participants who are not yet ready to purchase Stata could take advantage of StataCorp’s 30-day software return policy.

 Who should register?